-- Must be located in a county included in the Governor’s Disaster Declaration;
+- must be located in a county included in the Governor’s Disaster Declaration regarding Hurricane Harvey;

-- Must have a 2018 comptroller-certified property value that is less than their 2018 projected comptroller-certified property value.
-(The 2018 projected value was calculated using the district’s comptroller-certified property values for the 2014 through 2017 tax years as of May 1, 2019); and
+- must have a 2018 comptroller-certified property value that is less than the district’s 2018 projected comptroller-certified property value or its 2017 property value.
+(The 2018 projected value was calculated using districts’ comptroller-certified property values for the 2014 through 2017 tax years as of May 1, 2019); and

-The Commissioner of Education will apply the district’s 2018 adopted M&O tax rate to the difference between the 2018 comptroller certified property values and the 2018 projected comptroller certified property values to arrive at the projected loss in local M&O tax collections, which will be adjusted for expected changes in property values resulting from agreements under Chapter 313, Tax Code.
+The commissioner of education will apply the district’s 2018 adopted M&O tax rate to the difference between the 2018 comptroller-certified property values and the greater of the 2018 projected comptroller-certified property values or the 2017 certified property values to arrive at the projected loss in local M&O tax collections, which will be adjusted for expected changes in property values resulting from agreements under Chapter 313, Tax Code.
 The amount calculated under TEC Sec.
 42.2523 will be delivered as a stand-alone payment to all affected districts outside of the Summary of Finances.

-Attached is a preliminary list of districts and estimated amounts for the property value adjustments.
-These amounts will be paid out by August 30, 2019 and are subject to revision pending receipt of the 2018 final certified property values.
-The commissioner’s decision under TEC Sec.
+Attached is a final list of districts and amounts for the payments resulting from the property value adjustments.
+These amounts will be paid out by August 30, 2019.
+The commissioner of education’s decision under TEC Sec.
 42.2523 is final and may not be appealed.
-For questions about this matter, please contact me at (512) 463-9179 or at Leo.Lopez@tea.texas.gov or Al McKenzie, Director of State Funding at (512) 463-9186 or at Al.McKenzie@tea.texas.gov.
+For questions about this matter, please contact me at (512) 463-9179 or at Leo.Lopez@tea.texas.gov or Al McKenzie, Director of Forecasting and Fiscal Analysis at (512) 463-9186 or at Al.McKenzie@tea.texas.gov.

 Leo Lopez, RTSBA

 Associate Commissioner for School Finance